-The Ahrensburg printer had been thinking about modernising its technology since early 2014 and in August 2015 the contract was finally awarded to EAE.
-However, it wasn't simply the physical proximity and the longstanding business relationship between the two firms that tipped the scales in EAE's favour.
+the longstanding business relationship between the two firms that tipped the scales in EAE's favor.
 Tobias Servais: "EAE had already carried out successful retrofits at our sister print shops and the reports from our colleagues there were unanimously positive.
 EAE's plug & play concept for the controls was also very important to us, because it meant the electronic components could be exchanged relatively simply and fast without any major conversions or rewiring."

-Rüdiger Hahn, the project manager responsible at EAE, emphasises one other special feature - namely the large quantity of hardware that was supplied and installed by EAE in connection with the retrofit.
-Among other things, the old EAE SBUC4 controls in the printing units and the folders were replaced with 36 IPC 2020 models.
+Rüdiger Hahn, the project manager responsible at EAE, emphasizes one other special feature - namely the large quantity of hardware that was supplied and installed by EAE in connection with the retrofit.
+Among other things, the old EAE SBC4 controls in the printing units and the folders were replaced with 36 IPC 2020 models.
 EAE additionally delivered 15 latest-generation PCs for the press control consoles along with the same number of new monitors.
 The substitution of the control console PCs coincided with the migration of the operating system from Windows 2000 to the more future-proof Windows Server 2008.
-Modern EAE Info PCs, Net PCs, and section control PCs (six each) and 24 drive control PCs likewise formed part of the order.
+Modern EAE Info PCs, Net PCs, and section control PCs (six each) and 24 drive control PCs drive sections likewise formed part of the order.
 An extensive package of spare parts, comprising one unit of each new hardware component, rounded off the scope of supply.